 If you’re wondering how to make a simple vegetable soup phenomenally delicious, look no further than pistou.
-It’s very similar to Italian pesto, which I’ve pledged my love to over and over and over and over (and that’s not all!) on this blog, but pistou is of French origin and is made without nuts and, in its most classic form, without cheese.
+It’s very similar to Italian pesto, which I’ve pledged my love to over and over including classic basil pesto, almond pesto (and that’s not all!) on this blog, but pistou is of French origin and is made without nuts and, in its most classic form, without cheese.

 Though fall and winter aren’t the seasons for fresh basil, it seems you can always find it.
 Or, maybe you’ve been wise (I wish I had been!) and made a huge batch of pesto or pistou from a glut of summer basil and have frozen it in ice cube trays to use during the colder months.
 For this soup, I found fresh basil at a street market – one of the many markets we’ve visited during our stay here.